Filter by Category:

 But in the real world, field experts in science, math, history, and other technical fields are not writing those things.
 And the Common Core standards expect that we are providing students with authentic writing experiences.
 These would include real writing tasks that field experts in those subject areas would have to perform.
 This means we are asking students to write for real purposes and creating real products.
 We must provide students opportunities to create thoughtful, meaningful, and relevant products when in school, or they won’t be prepared to do so when they are out of school.

 Here are a few examples to get you thinking:

 Math: Students distribute a survey to their peers asking them questions about a hot topic, debatable issue, or arguable policy in your school.
 After collecting the surveys and calculating the student-generated results, students use that evidence to write an argument to the person in charge of changing the policy.
 Have students cite statistics from the surveys collected.

 Social Studies/History: Students will read a picture book, chapter book, poem, or song (lyrics) based on a culture or event in history.
 They will write a critique of the text regarding its cultural/historical accuracy.
 This should include corroborating or contradictory evidence cited from other historians.

 Physical Education: Provide students articles to read on physical and mental health.
 They will write a policy argument for how best to prevent the situation from being a problem at their school.
 (Read student responses to articles on bullying and concussions in sports.
-Visit our Idea Library for more information on Authentic Literacy in P.E.)
+Visit our Learning Center article for more information on Authentic Literacy in P.E.)

 Language Arts: Students create greeting cards for a variety of occasions utilizing various forms of figurative language.
 Take it a step further and ask the computer graphics class to design the cards to then be printed and possibly sold.